SRAM Controller Technical Specification

 ||Key derivation request going to the key derivation interface of the OTP controller.|

 ||Ephemeral scrambling key coming back from the key derivation interface of the OTP controller.|

 ||Multibit value coming from the OTP HW_CFG partition (EN_SRAM_IFETCH), set to kMuBi8True in order to enable the EXEC CSR.|

 Interfaces to OTP and the SRAM Scrambling Primitive

-The interface to the key derivation interface inside the OTP controller follows a simple req / ack protocol, where the SRAM controller first requests a new ephemeral key by asserting the
+The interface to the key derivation interface inside the OTP controller follows a simple req / ack protocol, where the SRAM controller first requests an updated ephemeral key by asserting the

 The OTP controller then fetches entropy from CSRNG and derives an ephemeral key using the SRAM_DATA_KEY_SEED and the PRESENT scrambling data path as described in the OTP controller spec.

 Finally, the OTP controller returns a fresh ephemeral key via the response channels (